- Location: Wyoming

 What is the difference between intrastate and interstate?

 If your CDL allows you to travel interstate, you can travel between states.
 If your CDL restricts you to intrastate, then you can only operate a commercial vehicle in the confines of Wyoming.
-In most cases, the only operators limited to intrastate driving are those under the age of 21 and those who opted out of taking the Department of Transportation (DOT) medical physical.

 Where can I get the DOT medical form?